kubapilch/A-pathfinding/README.md

-This is my implementation of A* path finding algorithm.
-You can download it and try it by yourself.
+This is my implementation of A* pathfinding algorithm in pygame.
+You can download it and try it by yourself, all you need to do is install pygame.

 ### There are 3 stages in game: